SemanticMediaWiki/http-request/README.md

 ### Tests

-The library provides unit tests that covers the core-functionality normally run by the [continues integration platform][ci].
+The library provides unit tests that covers the core-functionality normally run by the [continuous integration platform][ci].
 Tests can also be executed manually using the PHPUnit configuration file found in the root directory.

 ## Release notes